 - First, ensure that your pet wears a collar and tag with up-to-date information.

 - Microchip your pets.

 - Keep a leash or carrier near the exit.

-You can also download these free checklists too to help you in emergency situations:
+You can also download these free checklists too to help you in emergencies:

-Preparing for a hurricane doesn’t have to break the bank or bust your budget.
-When you plan ahead, do simple things like cleaning your yard and little house maintenance when a hurricane is near you worry about other situation and focus on keeping your family safe.
+Preparing for a hurricane doesn't have to break the bank or bust your budget.
+Do simple things like cleaning your yard and little house maintenance when you plan.
+When a hurricane is near, you worry about other important things and focus on keeping your family safe.

-Planning ahead, having emergency supplies year-round, and keeping and maintain important papers such as home insurance will help you to reduce cost and any financial surprises that might happen if a hurricane will affect your area.
+Planning ahead, having emergency supplies year-round, and keeping and maintaining essential papers such as home insurance will help you reduce costs and any financial surprises that might happen if a hurricane affects your area.

-The resources here are free or low cost and always remember to focus on the safety of your family above all.
+The resources here are free or low cost; always remember to focus on your family's safety above all.